A navicular fracture is a break in the navicular bone on the top of the midfoot.

 |Copyright © Nucleus Medical Media, Inc.|

-- Pain that resolves with rest
+- Pain that gets better with rest

-- Swelling of the foot
+- Crutches to take weight off of the foot

 Foot Care MD—American Orthopaedic Foot & Ankle Society http://www.aofas.org

 Canadian Orthopaedic Association http://www.coa-aco.org

 When it Hurts to Move—Canadian Orthopaedic Foundation http://whenithurtstomove.org

 Abu-Laban RB, Rose NGW.
 Ankle and Foot.
 In: Marx, Hockberger, Walls, eds.
 Rosen’s Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Mosby; 2013.